-If you're interested in using stone for your flooring, travertine is no doubt on your short list.
+If you're interested in using stone for your flooring, travertine is no doubt on your shortlist.
 The varieties of colors and designs available make travertine competitive with granite, but the two stones have some important differences.

 Travertine is a sedimentary rock.
-It's often as a building material, both because of its elegant appearance and because of how easy it is to cut.
+It's often used as a building material, both because of its elegant appearance and because of how easy it is to cut.
 Travertine comes in a wide variety of colors, shades, and styles, which makes it easy to match with any design scheme.
-It usually contains naturally forming veins that produce interesting and aesthetically pleasing patterns.
+It usually contains naturally formed veins that produce interesting and aesthetically pleasing patterns.

-Because of the myriad appearances travertine can have, it's comparatively easy to find a new tile that matches your old ones in the unfortunate event that you must replace a tile due to wear or damage.
+Because of the myriad of appearances travertine can have, it's comparatively easy to find a new tile that matches your old ones in the unfortunate event that you must replace a tile due to wear or damage.

 However, travertine has its drawbacks.
 It is very vulnerable to damage from acidic liquids.
 In fact, it can be damaged beyond the point of repair if acid is spilled on it, requiring the damaged tiles to be removed and replaced.

 Additionally, travertine is a porous material.
-This is mitigated somewhat by the fact that when travertine is prepared to be used as a flooring material, the surface holes are filled.
+This is mitigated somewhat by the fact that when the travertine is prepared to be used as a flooring material, the surface holes are filled.
 However, wear and tear from foot traffic can slowly remove the upper layer, exposing the inner holes and requiring that they be refilled to avoid further damage.

 However, granite is not perfect.
-Though it is very hard and scratch resistant, it can be scratched by quartz.
+Though it is very hard and scratch-resistant, it can be scratched by quartz.
 While avoiding rubbing a particular kind of rock on your floor seems easy enough, the truth is that accidental quartz scratches are quite possible.
-It is possible for people to accidentally bring quartz sand into a homes on the bottoms of their shoes, where it will be scuffed back and forth across a granite floor, causing scratches.
+It is possible for people to accidentally bring quartz sand into a home on the bottoms of their shoes, where it will be scuffed back and forth across a granite floor, causing scratches.
 Additionally, granite does require a large initial investment, even if it does pay off in the long run.
 Lastly, it comes in relatively few colors.